Frequently Asked Questions

 DEXA used a very low dose X-ray and you will only be exposed to 1-4 µSv (microsieverts).

-This is less radiation than you will experience on a flight from Sydney to Melbourne.
+This is less radiation than you will experience on a flight from Sydney to Brisbane.
 For more detailed information regarding DEXA and radiation please click here.

 MOBILE LABS: Body composition scans completed in one of our mobile laboratories will not be claimable through your private health fund.